-The submission period for short talks and posters for WTAS 2022 opens in late summer 2021.
+The submission period for short talks and posters for WTAS 2022 ends November, 1st 2021.

 Submissions to the conference should be in German or English.
 For submission please choose the language equally to your presentation in order to allow the audience to prepare beforehand.
 Accepted abstracts will be presented in either oral or poster sessions, there will be no parallel sessions at the meeting.
 A total of 15 minutes will be allotted for each oral presentation including questions.
 Presenters of posters are asked to stand by their poster during the poster session to deliver short presentations and answer questions.